SceneAK/gonzsale-kartul/docs/backend_doc.md

 ## Database
 ### Sequelize
 - Uses CLS namespace to make transactions easier
+#### Issues with changing schema definitions
+- I've encountered issues with imageId being duplicated for some unknown reason, causing the main catalog page not loading, which i've only noticed when making commit bdd350c6.
+It's unclear when the bug occurred, likely after underscored: true.
+Occurrs when two products exist, sequelize performs some sort of union all complicated mush
+- I changed product_images table to have its own auto increment id and that seemed to fix the duplicate issue, but then it made queries that tried including ON `ProductImages`.`imageId` where imageId was not defined yet. solution was to add `imageId` to the attributes in .include() of productImages
+- Adittionally, i've disabled separate=true and ordering since that caused long ass Union queries dependant on the product count
 #### Do not use .get(), use toJSON() instead.
     28 Jan 2025 GET /store's fetchStoreOfUser(uid) returns with model.get().
 Calling this endpoint and then attempting to create product threw an error at Image.bulkCreate.
 GET /store returns the complete data, which means all is/should be resolved.
 The cause must be persistent across requests.
     What I've ruled out: